cerutech/QuartzBoard/README.md

 ```
 run.bat
 ```
 These files will make sure that your Python install is working and has the proper dependencies installed.
+The server will create the database and collections automaticly so that there is no problems with that side.
+I am currently working on a auto-setup that will allow you to create your admin account but there are currently more pressing problems to solve.

+After the server is started, there shouldnt be too many problems with day-to-day use.